Plumsail/helpdesk-docs/Online/General/Security.rst

 Plumsail HelpDesk is installed directly into SharePoint tenant of a client.
 All personal data of HelpDesk requesters and agents are stored inside tenant of a client.
 Thus, Microsoft GDPR policies are applied here.

 However, Plumsail provides services for conversion of email messages into tickets.
 The physical location of those services is inside the Europian Union.
-All date that we process is properly protected and encrypted as described in our `data protection <Security.html#data-security>`_ and in `privacy </privacy-policy/helpdesk/>`_ policies.
+All data that we process is properly protected and encrypted as described in our `data protection <Security.html#data-security>`_ and in `privacy </privacy-policy/helpdesk/>`_ policies.

 Plumsail is implementing necessary data breaches notifications for relevant supervisory authorities and data subjects in accordance with GDPR timeframes.